-NIPEC also plays a particular role in supporting the vision and objectives of the Department of Health, Social Services and Public Safety (DHSSPS) Chief Nursing Officer in the translation of policy into practice to support the delivery of nursing and midwifery services to the population of Northern Ireland.
+NIPEC also plays a particular role in supporting the vision and objectives of the Department of Health (DoH) Chief Nursing Officer (CNO) in the translation of policy into practice to support the delivery of nursing and midwifery services to the population of Northern Ireland.

 This Annual Report outlines NIPEC's unique role and functions to support the professions of nursing and midwifery to improve quality and safety within partnerships committed to the pursuit of excellence within person-centred cultures across the HSC.
-It should be read in conjunction with NIPEC's 'Annual Quality Report' which is prepared within the strategic context of Quality 2020: A 10 Year Strategy to Protect and Improve Quality in Health and Social Care in Northern Ireland (DHSSPS, 2011).
-NIPEC continues to be actively engaged in activities to support the implementation of this, and a range of other Regional strategies, which set out a clear direction for building on and improving the quality of health and social care services in Northern Ireland.
+It should be read in conjunction with NIPEC's 'Annual Quality Report' which is prepared within the strategic context of Quality 2020: A 10 Year Strategy to Protect and Improve Quality in Health and Social Care in Northern Ireland (DHSSPS, 2011) and the ambitious programme of reform to improve health and social care services for people in Northern Ireland, outlined in a range of strategic policies and reviews including Improving the Patient and Client Experience (DHSSPS, 2009); Transforming Your Care (DHSSPS, 2011a); A Strategy for Maternity Care in Northern Ireland 2012-2018 (DHSSPS, 2012); the Public Health Framework, Making Life Better (DHSSPS, 2014a); The Right Time, The Right Place (Donaldson et al, 2014), Q2020 Attributes